-These cookies are without a doubt worth the effort, they are NOT difficult, they just take a little planning as they need to chill, like hang out in the fridge kind of chill.
-They are along the lines of shortbread, only with lovely lemon taste; they are light, not overly sweet, very lemony and would be a lovely cookie to enjoy with a cup of tea or coffee, or serve at a bridal or baby shower, or a ladies luncheon.
+These cookies, without a doubt, are worth the effort, they are NOT difficult, they just take a little planning as they need to chill, like hang out in the fridge kind of chill.

-Add your salt (just an ⅛ of a teaspoon if using salted butter) and powdered sugar and mix well on medium, for about 3 minutes, until light and fluffy!
+Add sea salt (just an ⅛ of a teaspoon if using salted butter) and powdered sugar, start mixer on low, increase to medium once powdered sugar incorporated, for another 2-3 minutes, until light and fluffy!

 Mix until just combined, scraping down sides as needed.